GandalfTea/market_sim/README.md

 &nbsp;
 ### About
 Simulates a simple stock market with a variable number of securities and participants.
 Made to potentially test an implementation of an information or prediction market by updating a personal trust variable that acts as weight in the final outcome.
-(China not cool)

 &nbsp;